Yitzhak851/C-Sharp/README.md

 # practice-C#

-At this repo i will try to make some nice cool C# language :)
+At this repo i will try to make some nice cool code's at  C# language :)